SharkSharp/NETLIB/README.md

 # NETLIB
-A c# lib to abstract and create a friendly interface for network jobs
+A c# lib to abstract and create a friendly interface for network jobs.

 Design Goals: This library is designed to be...